Scalingo/documentation/_posts/internals/2017-08-08-your-account.md

 subscription.

 On this page, the API token associated to your account is available.
-This token let you authenticate to our API if you need to build tools manage the platform in a programmative way.
+This token let you authenticate to our API if you need to build tools to manage the platform in a programmable way.
 Have a look at our [API documentation](https://developers.scalingo.com) to learn how to use it.

 Account deletion is located here.
 The action is possible only once your account